Services we provide

 As a property owner, including those with swimming pools, she managed the holiday letting of these.
 Ensuring pool compliance was an integral part of this business.

 During this time, Andrea organized and facilitated numerous online training webinars for colleagues on various topics of interest concerning the interpretation and the application of the legislation to pool barrier inspections.
+These courses helped registered certifiers gain additional CPD points for their registration.

 She is passionate about ensuring young children are safe around pools.